roman-milk/roman-milk.github.io/lois-myra-and-me.md

  The grandfather was surprised that she would ask such a question, but then he decided that if she was old enough to ask the question she was old enough to get a straight answer.
 Steeling himself to leave nothing out he proceeded to tell the young girl all about human reproduction and the joys and responsibilities of intercourse.

  When he finished explaining the little girl was looking at him with her mouth hanging open and with eyes wide in amazement.
-Seeing the look on her face the grandfather asked her: Report_Story #4
+Seeing the look on her face the grandfather asked her: